Kiko Barzaga: Divorce

-Barzaga proposed absolute divorce for violation through abuse, infidelity, and serious criminal acts through House Bill 4945 filed on September 30, 2025.
+Barzaga proposed absolute divorce for violation through abuse, infidelity, and serious criminal acts through House Bill No. 4945 filed on September 30, 2025.

 Secessionism

-Barzaga in October 2025 has called Mindanao to secede from the Philippines amidst the 205 flood control project controversy alleging the Bongbong Marcos administration and Metro Manila-based politicians as corrupt.
-He claimed that politicians from Metro Manila are at the forefront of the corruption scandal and that Mindanao is seen as "less important" than Luzon.
+Barzaga in October 2025 has called Mindanao to secede from the Philippines amidst the flood control project scandal alleging the Marcos administration and Metro Manila-based politicians as corrupt.
+He claimed that politicians from Metro Manila are at the forefront of the flood control project scandal and that Mindanao is seen as "less important" than Luzon.
 In November 2025, he renewed calls of secessionism including the Visayas as well.

 Philippine Coast Guard

-Barzaga on October 28, 2025, called for the abolition of the Philippine Coast Guard (PCG), labeling it a "waste of government funds" and a "corrupt organization" that grants auxiliary ranking positions to political figures.
+Barzaga on October 28, 2025, called for the abolition of the Philippine Coast Guard, labeling it a "waste of government funds" and a "corrupt organization" that grants auxiliary ranking positions to political figures.
 He also claimed the agency's operations in the South China Sea could "cause World War III".
 PCG spokesperson Commodore Jay Tarriela refuted the claims, citing those as misleading and unfounded.

 Taxation

-Barzaga proposed the abolition of the existing 12-percent value-added tax (VAT) on goods and services through House Bill No. 5119, which he filed on October 6, 2025.
+Barzaga proposed the abolition of the existing 12-percent value-added tax on goods and services through House Bill No. 5119, which he filed on October 6, 2025.
 He argued that VAT is regressive, imposing a financial burden on ordinary consumers as it is applied universally regardless of their ability to pay.
 He plans to offset the lost VAT revenue by proposing measures for a revised taxation system.